piotrek-orlowski/ukfRcpp/README.md

 ```

 The file https://github.com/piotrek-orlowski/ukfRcpp/blob/master/src/testFilter.cpp provides an example.
 This file compiles alongside the package and exposes to the user the `testUKFclass` function.
 The function simulates a simple two-state VAR, generates noisy non-linear observations, initializes and runs the filter, and finally returns true and filtered states, and noisy observations alongside a Gaussian likelihood.

+Finally, the `checkState` function takes the state matrix as an argument and returns a matrix of the same size.
+This function is contained for checking state admissibility: preventing numerical failure if, for example, a negative sigma-point is generated in a model with strictly positive states, or a Kalman update results in negative filtered values.

 # Using as a shared library